St Peters Church, St Peters: Rectory

 To the south are the 1906 Rectory building and associated yard, the 1996 Rectory building and its associated yard.
 The site of the original Rectory and outbuildings is a potential area of archaeological sensitivity due to the previous finding of brick fabric when excavations were made to connect services to a Pollution Sensor located within the fenced yard of the 1906 Rectory.

 The 1906 Rectory is representative of the Federation Period and appears to be relatively intact despite the intervention of new fence lines and the pollution sensor.
-Externally the single story brick building with complex hip and gable roof forms is sheeted in corrugated iron, displays some restrained patterned brickwork at window sill level complete with inscribed foundation stones built into the wall fabric.
-Some damaged veranda tile paving is evident together with some displaced slate edging.
+Externally the single-story brick building with complex hip and gable roof forms is sheeted in corrugated iron, displays some restrained patterned brickwork at window sill level complete with inscribed foundation stones built into the wall fabric.
+Some damaged verandah tile paving is evident together with some displaced slate edging.
 The traditional window hood is missing over the main window on the eastern gable front, although the line of flashing remains in situ.